SYAN83/weibopy/README.md

 2. Local install (bash):

-    Clone repository to local and in the top level execute command:
+    Clone the repository to your local machine and in the repo's top level execute command:

     ```bash
     python3 setup.py install